 At the State's sole discretion, payments made to Grantee in error for any reason, including, but not limited to overpayments or improper payments, and unexpended or excess funds received by Grantee, may be recovered from Grantee by deduction from subsequent payments under this Grant or other Grants, grants or agreements between the State and Grantee or by other appropriate methods and collected as a debt due to the State.
-Such funds shall not be paid to any party other than the State.
+Such funds shall not be paid to any person or entity other than the State.

-B. Use of Funds
+C. Use of Funds

 Grant Funds shall be used only for eligible costs identified herein and/or in the Budget.
+Grantee may adjust budgeted expenditure amounts up to 10% within each line item of said Budget without approval of the State.
+Adjustments in excess of 10% shall be authorized by the State in an amendment to this Grant.
 The State's total consideration shall not exceed the maximum amount shown herein.

-C. Matching Funds
+D. Matching Funds